Product launches that failed to launch

 When Google Glass was announced, their PR folks did a fantastic job of building excitement by limiting sales to Glass Explorers, a select group of "geeks” and journalists.
 Although this created a buzz with potential purchasers, consumers were unable to buy the device.
 The excitement seemed to do a 180 degree flip once tech reviewers were finally able to test Glass.
 They described it as “the worst product of all time,” mainly noting its poor battery life and buggy interface.
 Simultaneously, privacy concerns arose and it was banned from many bars, movie theaters, Las Vegas casinos, use while driving, and many other places.

 A Product Innovation Framework is designed to anticipate and address potential pitfalls, giving each product the best chance possible to succeed in the marketplace.
 The Market Sizing phase establishes the total available market share – if SPOT had undergone analysis, they could have determined that their release schedule was too early.
 Although there was high interest from technology loyalists, the product did not resonate in the total market.
 During the Customer Segmentation phase, companies identify what the customers’ wants and needs are; this information is imperative for the engineering teams to ensure that the product features what the customers are wanting.
-This step would have been useful for Google Glass, whose early release exposed glaring gaps in product features, compared to what the users wanted.
+This step of the innovation strategy would have been useful for Google Glass, whose early release exposed glaring gaps in product features, compared to what the users wanted.
 The Go-to Market phase within the framework would focus the right features to the right audiences in a way that creates momentum and interest, rather than a big bang approach.

 Regardless of company size, having a well thought out product innovation strategy for development and launch is a critical component for success.
 Utilizing this strategy can open new marketplaces and predict (then solve) possible sticky spots for new product launches.